felipmiguel/AzureDb.Passwordless/README.md

 dotnet add <PROJECT> package MySql.EntityFrameworkCore --version 6.0.4
 ```

+There are more usage examples in project [AzureDb.Passwordless.MySqlTests](./AzureDb.Passwordless.MySqlTests/)

 ### MySqlConnector and Pomelo.EntityFrameworkCore.MySql

 [MySqlConnector](https://mysqlconnector.net/) is a popular and alternative driver for MySql and .Net.
 It is the driver used by [Pomelo](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql), a popular implementation of Entity Framework Core provider for MySql.